Stirling-Tools/Stirling-Tools.github.io/versioned_docs/version-1.5/Pro.md

 ## Activation

-To activate, navigate to the Stirling PDF config folder and open the ``settings.yml``
+To activate, navigate to the Stirling PDF config folder and open the ``settings.yml`` Scroll down to the enterprise section, it should look like:

-**V2.0 Update:** Administrators can now edit `settings.yml` directly from the frontend UI in the admin settings panel, making configuration easier without needing to access the config folder manually.

-Scroll down to the enterprise section, it should look like:
 ```yaml
 premium: